 Best for avoiding crowds: September, October, January, and February have the lightest tourist traffic.
 Museum queues are shortest, restaurant tables are available, and the city feels more authentically local.

-Best overall: Late April to May and September offer the ideal balance — pleasant weather, manageable crowds, reasonable prices, and vibrant cultural activity.
+Best overall: Late April to May and September offer the ideal balance — pleasant weather, manageable crowds, reasonable prices, and a full cultural calendar.
 If we had to pick just one month, September edges it out for the combination of mild weather, low crowds, rich cultural programming, and good value.

 Seasonal Packing Tips